 7) Discharge of all other responsibilities and duties as herein further provided, those duties inherent in any such organization, and those duties and responsibilities provided for in the Bylaws of the LPRC.

 1) Committees guide the overall direction of tasks set upon them by the Board.
 The committee is granted decision-making powers by the board only for specific purposes related to narrowly defined LPRC activities.

 2) There are two types of Subcommittees: Standing and Ad-Hoc.
 The two Standing Committees are the Platform Committee and the Bylaws Committee, as further set forth in Sections 12 and 13 below.

 Board Members must recuse themselves from voting on issues where they have a financial interest or professional conflict of interest.

 - STATE LPRC COMMITTEES

-An LPRC State Committee (SC) is formed when one or more LPRC members resides within a state.
+An LPRC State Committee (SC) is formed when one or more LPRC members reside within a state.